Admission and Retention Requirements

 - an essay stating your purpose in seeking admission to the Military History Center that includes research objectives and career goals,

-- an acceptable formal paper from your undergraduate work if you are seeking admission to the Center as a master's student or from your master's work if you are seeking admission to the Center as a doctoral student
+- an acceptable formal paper from your undergraduate work if you are seeking admission to the Center as a first-semester master's student or from your master's work if you are seeking admission to the Center as a continuing master's student or doctoral student

 - two letters of recommendation from persons familiar with your post-secondary academic record.
-At least one letter must be from a faculty member in the department from the institution that granted your most recent degree,
+If you are a PhD student who completed a MA at an institution other than UNT, one letter must be from a faculty member in that department

 - Unofficial transcripts and copies of GRE scores

-The Director, Deputy Director, and Graduate Specialist as well as all Center Faculty named in your letter of application will review your application file and determine if you will be admitted into the Military History Center.
+The Director, Deputy Director, and a member of the Center's Faculty will review your application file and determine if you will be admitted into the Military History Center.
 All applicants will be evaluated on their entire academic history.

 Prospective Graduate Student Info